stanfordhaskell/cs43/resources.markdown

 This is a selection of resources that we have found useful to enlightening.
-Rather than being arranged by media type (books, videos, research papers, blog posts, etc.) they are arranged by topic.
+Rather than being arranged by media type (books, videos, research papers, blog posts, etc.) they are (will be) arranged by topic.

 ## The go-tos